 Bankruptcy law strictly defines what can and can’t be shared with the creditors’ attorneys.
 Generally, any official bankruptcy “events” such as notices, applications, motions, requests, etc. need to be shared with the creditors’ attorneys.
 However, you are not required by law (no matter what the notice of appearance letter says) to give your creditors information that doesn’t pertain to events in your bankruptcy case or any confidential communications with your attorney.

 Secured creditors tend to file notice of appearance letters.

 Secured creditors are usually those who hold your mortgage or a car loan.
 They have legal rights over the debt related to your property (such as a house or car) that are different from the legal rights for unsecured creditors (such as credit card companies).
 That’s why you can often wipe out unsecured debt but not secured debt.
 Secured creditors need to make sure you pay what you owe on your house or car, so they are very interested in your bankruptcy proceedings.

 Notice of appearance letters can’t violate the law.

 No matter what a creditor’s attorney states on their notice of appearance letter, they must adhere to United States bankruptcy law.
 This is why it’s important to work with your attorney to make sure you don’t feel unnecessarily threatened by a creditor’s attorney and give them information that you’re not legally bound to give them.

 In most cases, you don’t need to do anything after a notice of appearance letter is filed.

 In other words, it’s not a big deal.
 As long as the creditors’ attorneys receive the right information, you won’t need to worry about receiving this letter.
 Your bankruptcy case will proceed as normal.

 Going through a bankruptcy case alone?
-Have you received documentation from creditors that you’re not sure about?
+Have you received documentation from creditors that you’re not sure about, such as a notice of appearance letter?
 Call us for a free consultation.
 We have offices in the following locations: